cilium/cilium/Documentation/cmdref/cilium-agent.md

       --monitor-queue-size int                               Size of the event queue when reading monitor events --mtu int                                              Overwrite auto-detected MTU of underlying network --nat46-range string                                   IPv6 prefix to map IPv4 addresses to (default "0:0:0:0:0:FFFF::/96")
-      --native-routing-cidr string                           Allows to explicitly specify the CIDR for native routing.
-This value corresponds to the configured cluster-cidr.
       --node-port-bind-protection                            Reject application bind(2) requests to service ports in the NodePort range (default true)
       --node-port-range strings                              Set the min/max NodePort port range (default [30000,32767]) --policy-audit-mode                                    Enable policy audit (non-drop) mode